The Best Coconut Oil

 Fractionated coconut oil is just a “fraction” of its original form, often isolating fatty acids for a specific purpose and lowering its melting point.
 It’s often marketed as a skin care product or filler essential oil.
 While fractionated oil certainly has its place, it’s a stretch to call it “coconut oil” at all.
 We left it out of our search for the best.

 But one thing’s certain: Not all coconut oil is ethically sourced.

-During our research into coconut processing, we encountered a discouraging slough of statistics that added a new layer to our search for the best.
 Demand for coconuts is going up 10 percent per year, but farmers are struggling to keep up with the demand because coconut trees are monocrops (the sole crop grown on a farm, year after year), and they yield fewer and fewer coconuts as they age.
 Most farmers sell their crops to middlemen, who turn a profit by selling them at a higher price to factories.
-Less money means less investing back into the farm and planting new trees, which then take five years to produce yields.
+Less money means less investing back into the farms and planting new trees, which then take five years to produce yields.
 Because of this, the National Anti-Poverty Commission estimates that most farmers live below what the U.S. considers the poverty line.

 So we found vetted, socially responsible brands.

 Not all companies who are taking advantage of the coconut boom are taking advantage of the farmers behind it.
 We pored through 65 virgin and refined coconut oils that are widely available at national retailers (Target, Whole Foods, and Walmart) and online (Amazon and vitamin stores) and found just six that are fair trade certified — a term that typically implies good working conditions, fair wages, and transparent business practices.
 Four were certified by “Fair Trade USA” and two by “Fair for Life.”